 She is one of four women running against Andrews in this election.

-Barnett is hoping that the divisions in the Liberal party will work in her favour.
+Barnett is hoping that the divisions in the Liberal party will work in her favor.
 This is unlikely.
 Not only is Andrews positioned to capture a large swathe of the Liberal vote, but there is a good chance he can cut into the traditional Tory vote too.
-There are more than a few conservatives in the riding who are pissed off about what happened to Crosbie and who've warmed to the cut of Andrews' jib now that he's cursing that punk Trudeau.
+There are more than a few conservatives in the riding who are pissed off about what happened to Crosbie and who've warmed to the cut of Andrews's jib now that he's cursing that punk Trudeau.
 And there's definitely a sizeable chunk of people who believe he really did get a raw deal from the Social Justice Warriors in the Liberal and NDP caucuses who they see as too eager to pervert due process in their sexual harassment witch hunt.